AdamSobieski/Foundation/Notes/Large Language Models.md

 I am recently brainstorming about large language models for interoperation with software applications which utilize interactive multi-threaded scripting environments.
 Software applications of interest to me, in these regards, include, but are not limited to: IDEs, image-editing, 2D and 3D graphics, and computer-aided design and engineering tools.

-I am looking forward to utilizing large language models capable of managing object-reference variables in scopes while participating in co-creative dialogs.
-By "managing object-reference variables in scopes", I mean obtaining those variables returned from previous function invocations and utilizing them as input arguments to subsequent function invocations, including after interspersed dialog or other co-creative tasks and subtasks occur.
+I am looking forward to utilizing large language models capable of managing object-reference variables while participating in co-creative dialogs.
+By "managing object-reference variables in scopes", I mean obtaining those variables returned from previous function invocations and utilizing them as input arguments to subsequent function invocations, including after interspersed co-creative dialog or other joint tasks occur.

 Here is a clarifying example from the GPT × Blender domain: